 Oullins Gage is equally good for fresh or culinary use.
 Eaten fresh, the flesh is sweet and gage-like - and far better than most shop-bought plums.
 For culinary use, pick slightly early when it is still firm.
 The flavour of Oullins Gage is also fairly consistent between seasons.

-Order now for delivery from w/c 26th February.
+Order now for delivery from week commencing 23rd April.

 Please fill in the details below and we will let you know when Oullins Golden Gage plum trees are back in stock.